 Men have much higher levels of vasopressin, the “white knight” hormone, along with testosterone, which makes them much more likely to go quickly into “rescue” mode and act protectively when they perceive someone being threatened.
 That’s both good and bad.
 The good is that it can potentially stop a bad situation from becoming worse.
 The bad is that it can easily get you killed.

-There was a debriefing after every scene where we talked about our mistakes and our gains from the scene.
-It was really helpful to see where all of us had broken down and where, when someone succeeded, how they did it and what strategies they used in the scene.
+There was a debriefing after every training scenario where we talked about our mistakes and our gains from the scene.
+It was really helpful to see where all of us had broken down and where, when someone succeeded, how they did it and what decision-making strategies they used in the scene.

-One thing I learned is that Simunitions rounds really hurt, even when you are wearing thick clothing.
-They hurt even more if they hit you in the same place more than once (which tells you something about your dominant side movement inside a scene as well – most of us tend to turn the same way over and over to shield ourselves, so the outward facing side is the side you tend to get hit on).
+One thing I learned is that Simunitions rounds are not Airsoft or paintballs and they really hurt, even when you are wearing thick clothing.
+They hurt even more if they hit you in the same place more than once (which tells you something about your dominant side movement inside a scene as well — most of us tend to turn the same way over and over to shield ourselves, so the outward facing side is the side you tend to get hit on).

 If the rounds hit you often enough, they can also make you angry, which then becomes another factor to deal with in the scene.
 I almost chased the “bad guy” out of the shoot house across a public parking lot in one instance.
 Happily the team tackled me and brought me back to my senses.

-The Simunitions themselves can actually break skin, so when that happens in a scene, that’s an element of reality as well.
-You wear protective masks and thick clothing during the course, but it’s amazing how a round can sometimes sneak into that one inch space you didn’t protect, especially when you’re moving fast.
+The Simunitions training ammunition can actually break skin, so when that happens in a scene, that’s an element of reality as well.
+You wear protective gear such as masks and thick clothing during the course, but it’s amazing how a round can sometimes sneak into that one-inch space you didn’t protect, especially when you’re moving fast.

-What’s valuable about force-on-force training is that it shows you how you really perform under stress…or the closest approximation without bullets actually flying.
+What’s valuable about force-on-force training is that it shows you how you really perform with real guns under stress … or the closest approximation without bullets actually flying.
 You’re very likely to be shooting one-handed.
-You’re going to be hyper-adrenalized and maybe even shaking.
+You’re going to be hyper-adrenalized with a rocketing heart rate and maybe even shaking.
 You can easily make mistakes by acting too fast, even though you do need to act fast.
 Those mistakes can easily send a round at people in the scene who aren’t the bad guy.

 These are sobering, yet essential, lessons in defensive firearms training.
 They make you think long and hard about the way you handle stress and how far you ever want to get into “other people’s business.”
-Most of all, they make you deeply reflect on the responsibility of carrying a firearm and what can potentially happen if you ever draw it.
+Most of all, they make you deeply reflect on the responsibility you have when you concealed carry a firearm and what can potentially happen if you ever draw it.

-Other participants learned that they needed to assess the situation more completely before unloading all of their ammo into an assailant or home invader.
+Other participants learned that they needed to assess the situation more completely before starting a gunfight by unloading all of his or her ammo into an assailant or home invader.
 Still other participants discovered that they become extremely stressed when a scene involved a woman as opposed to those only involving men.
 It’s different for everyone, and it’s all valuable.

 Force-on-force isn’t something I would want to do all the time.
 It is exhausting, stressful, and extremely humbling.
 It’s also extremely valuable and can be a useful addition to defensive training.